-- A. When the power-supply cord or the plug has been damaged. - B. If liquid is spilled, or objects have fallen into the equipment. - C. If the equipment has been exposed to rain or water. - D. If the equipment does not operate normally by following the operating instructions, adjust only those controls that are covered by the operating instructions as an improper adjustment of other controls may result in damage and will often require extensive work by a qualified technician to restore the equipment to its normal operation. - E. If the equipment has been dropped, or the cabinet damaged.

-F. When the equipment exhibits a distinct change in performance - F. When the equipment exhibits a distinct change in performance this indicates a need for service.
+- A. When the power-supply cord or the plug has been damaged. - B. If liquid is spilled, or objects have fallen into the equipment. - If the equipment has been exposed to rain or water. - D. If the equipment does not operate normally by following the operating instructions, adjust only those controls that are covered by the operating instructions as an improper adjustment of other controls may result in damage and will often require extensive work by a qualified technician to restore the equipment to its normal operation. - E. If the equipment has been dropped, or the cabinet damaged. - When the equipment exhibits a distinct change in performance this indicates a need for service.